 This is me and Victor.
 A week after this photograph was taken, pained by an old back injury, he bucked me off headfirst into a field.
 I landed awkwardly, breaking my neck at C6/7, dislocating 13 vertebrae and bending my spinal cord into an ‘S’ shape.
 I heard my neck snap and I was instantly paralysed from the chest down.
 I lay in the field for five and half hours waiting to be found and owe my discovery to Vic.
-A big 17hh grey he grazed patiently beside me for the whole time and was eventually spotted by another rider who came to investigate and called the emergency services.
+A big 17hh grey he grazed patiently beside me for the whole time and was eventually spotted by the wonderful Rebecca Menzies who came to investigate, found me (much to my immense relief) and called the emergency services.
 Stranded as I was in the middle of nowhere, it was impossible to get an ambulance to me and I knew, from the moment I hit the ground, that the only way to get me out would be by helicopter.

 Obviously I am passionate about keeping funding going to the Air Ambulance as they saved my life.
 I remain equally determined to raise money for Spinal Research as we are standing on the edge of several breakthroughs in the area of spinal-cord injury and I will endeavour to put as many relevant links about these on the site as possible.
 Traditionally, this type of injury has always been seen as irreparable and, speaking very personally, I find the negativity of many medical professionals in this area infuriating as well as incredibly disheartening.
 Both myself and my fellow inpatients were subjected to a line of thinking in hospital that told us that there was no hope and that we should resign ourselves to spending the rest of our lives in a wheelchair.
-However, if you will excuse the pun, great strides have been made recently including work using a patient’s own stem cells as well as experiments showing that external electric stimulus can re-stimulate the spinal-cord.
-I firmly believe that discovering a cure for paralysis will be the next great medical breakthrough of the 21st-century.
+However, if you will excuse the pun, great strides have been made recently including discoveries around the bacterial enzyme, chondroitinase, epidural stimulation (which is now into the human trial stage in the UK) and work using patients’ own stem cells.
+As a result we are now at the stage where scientists believe that a cure for paralysis is possible.
+They have much of the technology – what they need now is the funding.
 Thank you for helping us achieve this.